Arlington Advocate Weekly Questions:

 Paul Schlichtman is a past president of the Massachusetts Association of School Committees (MASC).
 Attracting educators of color is not just an Arlington problem: it is a challenge faced by every district in the state.
 That’s why Paul authored a resolution that was adopted by the MASC delegate assembly in 2019 to advocate for the elimination of the state’s teacher testing program.
 The tests are expensive (the applicant pays the fee to Pearson), and don’t provide a valid measure of teaching ability.
 They are a barrier for out-of-state educators who might consider working in Massachusetts.

-member of the state Board of Elementary and Secondary
+the state Board of Elementary and Secondary Education’s

-data to help principals and teachers to understand the
+accountability data to help principals and teachers to

 He understands that measures like the MCAS are just indicators that inform our work, not desired outcomes that drive our decisions.
 Too much emphasis on MCAS and accountability scores takes time and resources away from art, music, world languages, social studies, social-emotional learning, and other essentials not tested by the state.